waldoapp/wdio-service/Readme.md

 Send a log line that will be visible in the Waldo Session Viewer

 - `message`: The message to log
-- `payload`: Additional data to log that will be visible when the log line is selected
+- `payload`: Additional data to log that will be visible when the log line is selected.
+Default to `{}`.
 - `level`: The log level, one of `debug`, `info`, `warn`, or `error`.
 Default to `info`.

 Example: